hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/extentions/test_extention/borderify.md

 import time

 # This is a placeholder as the provided JavaScript code doesn't involve Python functions.
-# We'll create dummy functions and tests to demonstrate the structure.
+# We'll create dummy functions and tests to demonStarte the structure.

 def set_border_color(driver, color="red"):
     """Sets the border color of the document body using JavaScript."""